jamcar23/SwiftlyBridgedCrypto/README.md

 ```

 Next, you will need to go into Xcode and edit it some build settings.
 Go the
 framework build settings and set it to show all settings.
-Go to "Swift Compilier
-- Search Paths" and add the following:
+Go to "Swift Compilier - Search Paths" and add the following:

 ```
 ${SRCROOT}/CommonCrypto
 ```

 ![Xcode project all build settings](https://github.com/jamcar23/SwiftlyBridgedCrypto/blob/master/docs/screenshots/projectBuildSettings_All.png)
+Show all build settings.

 ![Swift Compiler - Search Paths settings](https://github.com/jamcar23/SwiftlyBridgedCrypto/blob/master/docs/screenshots/searchPathSettings.png)
+Set Swift compiler settings.

 ## License